-WebMux talks to the real servers in the farm through the layer 4-7 protocols every few seconds.
+The WebMuxTM talks to the real servers in the farm through the layer 4-7 protocols every few seconds.
 This is important process for monitoring servers' health situation.
-If there are a lot of farms and a lot of servers, WebMux may not be able to get around checking all the servers in few seconds.
-In concurrent mode, WebMux will start multiple protocol scanners to chat with servers concurrently.
-Concurrent mode uses more memory, may have other side effect.
+If there are a lot of farms and a lot of servers, the WebMuxTM may not be able to get around checking all the servers in few seconds.
+In concurrent mode, the WebMuxTM will start multiple protocol scanners to chat with servers concurrently.
+Concurrent mode uses more memory and may have other side effects.
 For most setups, sequential scan is recommended.